Tax Strategies for Funding Higher Education

 Potential State Tax Deductions

-When it comes to 529 plans, 34 states allow for a state tax deduction for funding them.
+When it comes to 529 plans, more than 30 states allow for a state tax deduction for funding them.
 And, some states offer tax credits, while others offer a deduction up to a flat, maximum figure or limit the deduction based on your income.
 As far as deductions, some states offer higher deductions than others.
 For example, New York residents can deduct $5,000 (single) and $10,000 (married filing jointly) for 529 contributions.
 But in Arizona, those residents can only deduct $2,000 (single) and $4,000 (married filing jointly) per beneficiary.2

 Gift Tax Exclusion